THE TIBET SERIES, DAY 9, 10, 11 & 12

 Temperatures can drop to -9°C (16°F) at night in rural Tibetan farmer villages.
 However, host families provide multiple blankets, and you’ll find the accommodations surprisingly comfortable despite the basic facilities.

-Is a Tibet family adventure tour suitable for everyone?
+Is a Tibetan family adventure tour suitable for everyone?

-A Tibet family adventure tour requires some physical fitness for farm work and tolerance for basic living conditions.
-You’ll be at high altitude (3,000-5,000 meters), so acclimatization is important.
-It’s best suited for adventurous travelers seeking authentic cultural experiences.
+A Tibetan family adventure tour requires a reasonable level of physical fitness for farm work and tolerance for basic living conditions.
+Since you’ll be at a high altitude, proper acclimatization is important.
+It’s best suited to adventurous travelers seeking authentic cultural experiences.

 NEXT UP